segunak/SegunAkinyemi.com/docs/_posts/2022-07-29-commands-of-christ.md

 <div class="quote-container" markdown="1">

+> Now the Passover of the Jews was at hand, and Jesus went up to Jerusalem.mAnd He found in the temple those who sold oxen and sheep and doves, and the money changers doing business.
+When He had made a whip of cords, He drove them all out of the temple, with the sheep and the oxen, and poured out the changers' money and overturned the tables.mAnd He said to those who sold doves, "Take these things away!
+Do not make My Father's house a house of merchandise!".
+>
+> <cite>[John 2:13-16](https://www.biblegateway.com/passage/?search=John2:13-16&version=NKJV){:target="_blank"}</cite>

 > Jesus answered, "Most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God.
 That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.
-Do not marvel that I said to you, ‘You must be born again.’"
+Do not marvel that I said to you, 'You must be born again'.The wind blows where it wishes, and you hear the sound of it, but cannot tell where it comes from and where it goes.
+So is everyone who is born of the Spirit".
 >
-> <cite>[John 3:5-7](https://www.biblegateway.com/passage/?search=John3:5-7&version=NKJV){:target="_blank"}</cite>
+> <cite>[John 3:5-8](https://www.biblegateway.com/passage/?search=John3:5-8&version=NKJV){:target="_blank"}</cite>

 > Do not judge according to appearance, but judge with righteous judgment.